SteveHodson/bf-interpreter/README.md

 # bf-interpreter
 I'm learning Golang so I thought I'd write an interpreter for a simple language as a starting project and BrainFuck being a simple Turing complete language makes an excellent choice.
 [BrainFuck on Wikipeadia](https://en.wikipedia.org/wiki/Brainfuck)
 I am updating the project in bits adding more and more language instructions.
-The inclluded hello_world.b file is for future testing as the interpreter does not yet support all the instructions used in that program.
+The included hello_world.b file is for future testing as the interpreter does not yet support all the instructions used in that program.
 ## Usage
 Make sure you have Golang installed and on your path
 ```